England Rugby Travel guests celebrated a very special few days at the HSBC World Sevens Series in Hong Kong as England won the Plate Final.

 From the electric atmosphere of the notorious South Stand, the opportunity to discover a vibrant city and mix with fellow rugby fanatics, the Hong Kong Sevens is one of the best loved rugby events in the world.

-England’s finest will be there ready to take on the elite from New Zealand, Australia, South Africa, Samoa and Fiji and with a horde of partisan fans behind them will be hoping to lift the title in 2016.
+England’s finest will be there ready to take on the elite from New Zealand, Australia, South Africa, Samoa and Fiji and with a horde of partisan fans behind them will be hoping to retain the title in 2017.

 Renowned for their elite skill levels, dazzling care-free style and will to win England’s sevens team is one of the best in the world and there will be no finer stage for their talents than exotic Hong Kong in the annual sevens jamboree.